 - Display form as a standalone page - if this is 'Yes' then when the form is displayed it will

-- take up the full browser tab or window - i.e. replacing the previous page
+- view in a new window - i.e. replacing the previous page

 - include the content you have set up under Form | Branding

 - Code Snippets - the code snippets provided allow you to copy and paste them into your website.
 The snippet depends on whether the form is to be displayed as a standalone page, or not: